modular-magician/terraform-provider-google-beta/website/docs/r/netapp_volume.html.markdown

   [Volume migration](https://docs.cloud.google.com/netapp/volumes/docs/migrate/ontap/overview) and
   [external replication](https://docs.cloud.google.com/netapp/volumes/docs/protect-data/replicate-ontap/overview)
   are two types of Hybrid Replication.
 This parameter block specifies the parameters for a hybrid replication.
+  This field will suppress diffs that change the value from empty to non-empty.
+To force changing this field from empty to non-empty, change another field at the same time.
   Structure is [documented below](#nested_hybrid_replication_parameters).

 * `throughput_mibps` -